lilianweng/lil-log/_posts/2017-07-08-predict-stock-prices-using-RNN-part-1.md

 ![]({{ '/assets/images/results_input_size_30_lstm_size_32.png' | relative_url }})
 *Fig. 5d Predictoin results for the first and last 200 days in test data.
 Model is trained with input_size=30 and lstm_size=32.*

+The full code in this tutorial is available in [github.com/lilianweng/stock-rnn](https://github.com/lilianweng/stock-rnn).

 ## What to Expect in Part 2